wuzhiguocarter/call-graph/README.md

 ## Configuration

-You can configure `ignoreFile`(.callgraphignore by default), `maxDepth`.
+You can configure `ignoreFile`(.callgraphignore by default), `maxDepth`, and `inDegreeThreshold`.
 See the descriptions in setting.

+- `ignoreFile`: Path to the file that specifies paths to ignore (default: ${workspace}/.callgraphignore)
+- `maxDepth`: The maximum depth of the call graph (default: 0, which means unlimited)
+- `inDegreeThreshold`: Filter nodes with in-degree greater than this threshold in incoming call graphs (default: 5)

 ## How it works